sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

    we divide by *N* - 1 rather than *N*.

 .. [#]
-   Thit is an oversimplification, but it will do for our purposes.
+   This is an oversimplification, but it will do for our purposes.

 .. ----------------------------------------------------------------------------